 Today, the UKCPVS monitors the pathogens causing wheat yellow rust, wheat brown rust and wheat and barley powdery mildew.

-A lot has changed since the early days of the survey, most notably with the recent incursion of the Warrior population of Puccinia striiformis f.sp. tritici, the wheat yellow rust pathogen.
+Much has changed since the Survey began in 1967, most notably with the recent incursion of the Warrior population of Puccinia striiformis f.sp. tritici, the wheat yellow rust pathogen.